elomaur/100-days-of-code/log.md

 **Today's Progress**: Worked on methods, return values, static vs instance methods with a bit a practice.
 Not grasping it all but I will keep plowing through.

 **Thoughts:** Slow and steady

+# R1 Day15: November 7, 2018

+**Today's Progress**: Completed methods with 2 challenge but I feel like I need to go over this lesson a few more times to fully grasp it or maybe switch to a the book for the rest of the week.

+**Thoughts:** Keep at it.